NikolayChirkov/obj2/README.md

 Serialization of the application model/state is done with input/output stream that saves an object data, references to other objects.
 A special *mstream* class is provided but any other custom stream with required functionality can be used.
 A user-side call-backs implement saving/loading the serialized data, for example as files, or database etc.

 ### Class state serialization
-To avoid possible mistmatches when class members are serialized and deserialized a unified bidirectional method is used:
+To avoid possible mismatches when class members are serialized and deserialized a unified bidirectional method is used:
 ```cpp
 class A : public aether::Obj {
  public: